|It's like a regular TIE Fighter, only with more triangles.|

 The big problem that one must surmount when using Interceptors is that for the +3 points over a regular TIE Fighter they aren't worth it for only +1 blue dice against squadrons and +1 speed.
 The real benefit comes from adding Counter (preferably buffed by Swarm) into the mix.
 The issue with that is your Interceptors only get to Counter attack when they're getting attacked; at 3 hull points each, your Interceptors don't like being attacked by enemies who are good at their job.
 So what's to do?
 There's basically two ways to handle this conundrum and they directly relate to the circumstances under which I'd recommend considering Interceptors in your fleet:

 - Pile buffs on them like crazy: if you use Interceptors with Dengar (who gives them +1 Counter) and Howlrunner (who adds +1 blue dice to all of their attacks, including Counter attacks) your Interceptors will attack for 5 blue dice (6 if you activate them with Flight Controllers because you're committed to buffing them as much as possible) and Counter for 4, all with Swarm rerolls.
 These super-buffed Interceptors will do on average 3.49 damage on the attack (with 6 blue dice and Swarm) and 2.47 damage while Countering (with 4 blue dice and Swarm), which is the kind of damage output even ace squadrons dream of.
 This solution intends to use the Interceptors as more potent mainline fighters (replacing TIE Fighters or the like) and relies on them just hitting so hard that they do a good amount of damage before their short lives are over.
-The main downside to this approach is expense: Howlrunner+Dengar alone is 36 points and then it's 11 points for each Interceptor past that - with 4 Interceptors you're at 80 points invested in fighters who are absolutely miserable at doing anything but punching other squadrons.
+The main downside to this approach is expense: Howlrunner+Dengar alone is 36 points and then it's 11 points for each Interceptor past that - with 4 Interceptors you're at 80 points invested in fighters that are absolutely miserable at doing anything but punching other squadrons.

 - Include a small contingent to trouble bombers: you know what type of squadrons aren't much good at fighting back?
 Bomber squadrons.
-With speed 5, your Interceptors do a great job of getting to the fragile far end of a bomber cloud to attack bombers and give trouble to Intel squadrons that would like to keep the group moving forward.
+With speed 5, your Interceptors do a great job of getting to the fragile far end of a bomber cloud to attack bombers and trouble Intel squadrons that would like to keep the group moving forward.
 Engaged bomber squadrons that can't sneak away are in big trouble: Interceptors will pick them apart and attempts by the bomber squadron to help remedy this fact by attacking the Interceptors are punished by Counter.
 For example, Y-Wings attacking Interceptors receive a Counter attack just as potent as their regular anti-squadron attack "for free" and that Counter attack may even be superior to the Y-Wing's regular attack when the Swarm reroll is available.
-It's not uncommon for enemy bombers to simply activate and do nothing when stuck engaged by Interceptors because of their legitimate concern that the Counter attack will help the Interceptors more than it will help them.
+It's not uncommon for enemy bombers to simply activate and do nothing when stuck engaged by Interceptors because of their legitimate concern that the Counter attack will help the Interceptors more than their regular attack will help them.
 When used in this fashion, even just 2 generic Interceptors as part of a regular fighter component can be quite useful and they present a specialized threat that regular TIE Fighters do not.

 |Hey, let's name ourselves after a sword that hasn't had a practical use in our universe for millennia!|